itthinx/groups/readme.txt

 = 1.4.10 =
 * Improved: code documentation
-* WordPress 3.8.2 compatibility checked
+* WordPress 3.9 compatibility checked
+* Changed some filter usage with prepare() for 3.9 nags.
+* Fixed unmatched tags in the tree view.

 = 1.4.9 =
 * Fixed: Tree view doesn't appear/disappear in menu directly after setting the option.